 Offices that have primary responsibility for the retention and disposition of records classified in each primary are responsible for retaining those records as the OPR.
-The Records Officer is responsible for tracking changes to OPRs as reorganizations occur, and for ensuring that OPRs and CRMB are aware of these changes.
+The Records Officer is responsible for tracking changes to OPRs as reorganizations occur, and for ensuring that OPRs and CIMB are aware of these changes.

 This records schedule is approved in accordance with the Document Disposal Act (RSBC 1996, c.
 99).
-It constitutes authority for retention and disposition of the records described herein provided ORCS has been implemented according to standards approved by Corporate Records Management Branch.
-For information regarding this ORCS, contact your Records Officer.
+It constitutes authority for retention and disposition of the records described herein provided ORCS has been implemented according to government policy and procedures.
+For assistance, contact your Records Officer.